isomerpages/moe-telokuraupri/_experience/CAIT/English Fiesta.md

 third_nav_title: CAIT
 ---
 <h4><strong>A Celebration of Language, Expression and Imagination</strong></h4>
-<p>At Telok Kurau Primary School, we believe language is a powerful tool
+<p>We believe language is a powerful tool for thinking, communicating and
-for thinking, communicating and connecting with the world.
-The <strong>English Language Fiesta 2025</strong> will bring a joyful week-long celebration designed to engage students in meaningful, creative and immersive experiences with the English language.</p>
+connecting with the world.
+The <strong>English Language Fiesta 2025</strong> brings a joyful week-long celebration which engages students in meaningful, creative and immersive experiences with the English language.</p>
 <p><strong>Objectives of the Fiesta</strong>
 </p>
 <ul data-tight="true" class="tight">